MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 1. Sign in to your SAP Cloud Identity Services Admin Console, `https://<tenantID>.accounts.ondemand.com/admin` or `https://<tenantID>.trial-accounts.ondemand.com/admin` if a trial.
 1. Navigate to **Users & Authorizations > Export Users**.
 1. Select all attributes required for matching Microsoft Entra users with those in SAP.
-This includes the `SCIM ID`, `userName`, `emails`, and other attributes you may be using in your SAP Systems.
+These attributes include the `SCIM ID`, `userName`, `emails`, and other attributes you may be using in your SAP systems as identifiers.
 1. Select **Export** and wait for the browser to download the CSV file.
 1. Open a PowerShell window.
 1. Type the following script into an editor.
 In line one, if you selected a different matching attribute other than `userName`, change the value of the `sapScimUserNameField` variable to the name of the SAP ICloud Identity Services attribute.
 In line two, change the argument to the filename of the exported CSV file.